|Business Rating:||4.0 / 5|

 Once you start racking up rewards with this card, you can redeem them for statement credits at any time for any amount.
 This means you can save up rewards for a long time to cover a large expense or redeem rewards in small amounts as you please.

 The card also lets you redeem rewards for charitable donations.
-Plus, rewards don’t expire, which means you won’t have to worry about using them on a specific timeline.
+Plus, rewards don’t expire for the life of the account, which means you won’t have to worry about using them on a specific timeline.

 On the negative side, the card is not ideal for travel enthusiasts.
 You can’t transfer points to airline or hotel partners, for example.
-You can use your rewards for travel if you decide to redeem them for statement credits to cover travel expenses, but you won’t receive any added value for doing so as you would with some travel rewards cards.
+You can use your rewards for travel if you decide to redeem them for statement credits to cover travel expenses (cardholders can earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel), but you won’t receive any added value for doing so as you would with some travel rewards cards.
 No matter how you redeem the points you earn, you’ll get a flat redemption value of 1 cent per point.

 If you’re someone who likes to travel and wants to glean more value from your points to cover travel expenses, you may want to consider a travel credit card instead of the Spark Cash Select card.